IamPR09/Blind75/README.md

 * 1 Approach
   + sort by first element
   + what should be the conditio to check - to merge ?

+:orange_circle: non overlapping intervals Intervals
+* 1 Approach
+  + sort by first element
+  + what should be the condition to check ??
   +